Shounak-Pattewale/Web-Fuzzing-API/README.md

 # Advanced Fuzzing Techniques for Web Application Security: Developing an Automated Framework for Vulnerability Detection

 ### Introduction
-Web applications are increasingly being targeted by cyber-attacks that exploit vulnerabilities such as SQL injection, Cross-Site Scripting (XSS), and input validation problems.
-To counter this expanding threat, this study introduces a novel automated fuzzing tool particularly tailored to improve online application security.
-The proposed methodology systematically detects and examines a wide range of vulnerabilities using sophisticated fuzzing techniques, including intelligent input mutation, recursive testing, and HTTP verb fuzzing.
-It can make extensive API calls, which aids in the detection of vulnerabilities such as buffer overflows and type confusion.
-The framework is capable of handling large-scale applications and intends to make the process of detecting and correcting security problems easier for security experts and developers.
-To guarantee accessibility, the framework comes with a simple API and documentation.
+In the context of web application security, fuzzing becomes even more critical due to the dynamic nature of web environments and the wide array of inputs that can be exploited.
+Web applications are susceptible to various types of vulnerabilities, such as SQL injection, Cross-Site Scripting (XSS), and improper input validation, all of which can be effectively identified through fuzzing.

+The development of an automated fuzzing framework for web application security has been a process marked by both challenges and successes.
+Focused on improving the detection of vulnerabilities in web applications, this project has offered significant insights into the strengths and limitations of both theoretical approaches and practical applications in cybersecurity.

 ### Project Requirements
 * pip install -r requirements.txt